44 Tips & Things To Know Before Visiting Turkey

 When it comes to picking the best time to visit Turkey, the sweet spots are spring (April to May) and autumn (September to October).

-During these months, you get to enjoy moderate weather, perfect for exploring cities, ancient ruins, and the beautiful coastlines without the intense heat or the crowds of peak summer months.
+During these months, you can enjoy moderate weather, perfect for exploring cities, ancient ruins, and beautiful coastlines without the intense heat or the crowds of peak summer months.

-Ankara, the capital, and other provinces showcase their charm with comfortable temperatures, making it ideal for outdoor activities and sightseeing.
+The capital, Ankara, and other provinces showcase their charm with comfortable temperatures, ideal for outdoor activities and sightseeing.

 Food In Turkey

-Turkish cuisine is a feast for the senses, offering a variety of flavors ranging from spicy to sweet, savory, and beyond.
+Turkish cuisine is a feast for the senses, offering a variety of flavors, from spicy to sweet and savory.

 Don’t leave without trying some local specialties like kebabs, mezes, and the famous Turkish delight.
 Each region, from Ankara to the smaller provinces, has its unique dishes worth exploring.